 Ingredients

-- ⅓ cup olive oil (80 ml) ideally good quality virgin or extra virgin Spanish olive oil
+- ⅓ cup virgin or extra virgin olive oil preferably Spanish

-- 1 lb ribs (450 g) chopped into small pieces by the butcher
+- 1 lb pork ribs chopped into small pieces

 Instructions

-- Heat a paella pan over medium-high heat and add the olive oil.
-Swirl to coat the entire base of the pan.
-Add the salt in a circle around the diameter of the pan.
-This will keep the meat from splattering too much once cooking.
+- Heat a 22-inch paella (large shallow pan) or a large skillet over medium-high heat and add the olive oil.
+Sprinkle the salt in a circle around the edge of the pan to minimize splattering.

-- Add the chicken and pork ribs or rabbit (if using) and cook until golden brown.
-I recommend moving the meat every five minutes for about 20 minutes in total.
+- Add the chicken and pork ribs or rabbit (if using) and cook until golden brown, about 20 minutes.
+Turn the meat every 5 minutes.
 The browned, caramelized bits that stick to the pan will give lots of flavor to the paella.

-- Push the meat away from the center of the pan, and add the green beans and cook for about three minutes.
+- Push the meat away from the center of the pan, then add the green beans and cook for about 3 minutes.

 - Move the beans to the edge and add the garlic.
 Sauté for about 30 seconds, making sure not to burn.

-- Add the butter beans.
-Sauté very carefully, for about one minute.
-Be careful not to break/mash them.
+- Add the butter beans and sauté for about one minute.
+Stir gently to avoid breaking the beans.

-- Add the paprika and sauté for about 30 seconds and then add the tomato and saffron.
-Slowly mix everything in the pan together, taking care not to break the beans.
+- Add the paprika and sauté for about 30 seconds, then add the tomato and saffron.
+Gently stir together, taking care not to break the beans.

 Notes

 - The ideal paella rice is a short/medium grain round variety such as Bomba rice.
 If necessary, you can substitute Arborio.
-You can order it in advance if you can!
+Order it in advance if you can!

 - If you can’t find saffron or it is cost-prohibitive, you can use a pinch of turmeric for color or simply omit it.